Overview

 A tendency toward dry, itchy skin may run in families.
-Some problems with the body's defenses (immune system), allergies, or an infection with a fungus may also cause patches of dry skin.
+Some children may have problems with the body's immune system, allergies, or other skin conditions that may also cause patches of dry skin.

 An over-the-counter cream may help your child's dry skin.
 If the skin problem does not get better with home treatment, your doctor may prescribe ointment.
 Antibiotics may be needed if your child has a skin infection.